 Talent transfers the stretched slice to the frozen sucrose base.

-Let the slice rest for 5 – 10 minutes to freeze properly [1].
-Then, cut the slice into 30 micrometer sections [2].
+After the slice rest for 5 – 10 minutes to freeze properly, cut the slice into 30 micrometer sections [2].
 Transfer the 30 micrometer sections to a Petri dish containing PBS and proceed to a histology protocol adequate for the experimental design [3].

 Videographer: The authors have indicated that this step is one of the most important for viewers to see, and one of the most difficult in the procedure.